 How to Enroll

 You will need to submit the results of a recent pulmonary function test (PFT) or spirometric pulmonary function exam before you can be evaluated by Burke’s pulmonologist.
-This is required to enroll in Burke’s Outpatient Pulmonary Rehabilitation Program.
 The paperwork can be faxed to (914) 597-2763.

-Once it is received, Burke will contact you to schedule an evaluation with the Pulmonary Program’s medical director.
-After the evaluation, you will have a screening evaluation by our ambulatory rehabilitation nurse.
-Pending approval from the medical director, you will then be contacted to schedule your initial assessment by the pulmonary therapist and be enrolled in one of our classes that meets twice a week.
+Once it is received, Burke will contact you to schedule an initial evaluation with the trained physical therapist.
+After the evaluation, you will have a screening evaluation by the pulmonary program's medial director.
+You will then be contacted to be enrolled in one of our classes that meets twice a week.